-The main problem with batteries is that they are still too large, relatively heavy and expensive to produce.
-Which makes an impractical in many applications where size and weight ratio are important factors.
-Researchers at Fraunhofer research facility in Germany have developed a new ultra-thin and inexpensive battery which could help develop new applications and devices that require a light then and inexpensive battery.
+The main problem with batteries is that they are still too large, relatively heavy, and expensive to produce.
+This makes them impractical in many applications where size and weight ratio are important factors.
+Researchers at the Fraunhofer research facility in Germany have developed a new ultra-thin and inexpensive battery, which could help develop new applications and devices that require a light, thin, and inexpensive battery.

-Using printable electronics to create electronic circuits on low-cost materials and creating batteries that way less than 1 g each and less than a millimetre thick.
-They hope to deal to produce these environmentally friendly batteries are less than $.10 apiece.
+Using printable electronics to create electronic circuits on low-cost materials, researchers have managed to create batteries that weigh less than 1 gram each and are less than a millimeter thick.
+This innovative approach not only reduces the size and weight of the batteries but also significantly cuts down the production costs.
+They hope to be able to produce these environmentally friendly batteries for less than $0.10 apiece.

-The batteries are created of different layers combining zinc anode and a manganese cathode which interact with one another to produce electricity.
-However the poles of the batteries tend to gradually dissipate during the life cycle, which makes them unsuitable for applications where reliability and a long, steady life cycle are essential but would be an excellent power source for LEDs and other low-power devices.
+However, the poles of the batteries tend to gradually dissipate during the life cycle, which makes them unsuitable for applications where reliability and a long, steady life cycle are essential.
+Despite this limitation, these batteries would be an excellent power source for LEDs and other low-power devices.
+For instance, they could be used in smart packaging, where sensors and displays require a small amount of power for a limited time.

 Via Gizmag